 A New Era for UAS Standards

 Package delivery.
 Infrastructure inspection.
 Traffic management.
 Search and rescue operations.
 And someday — cue “The Jetsons” theme song — maybe even your own trips around town.
 When it comes to unmanned aircraft systems (UAS), the sky is most emphatically not the limit.
-It’s the starting point for a new world
+It’s the starting point for a new world of exciting possibilities.

 Tasks like those listed here (and many more) could become simpler thanks to the speed, flexibility, and birds-eye perspective provided by UAS.
 And in fact, “someday” is right around the corner.
 From Amazon and Walmart to utilities and emergency-response teams, organizations have been exploring the potential of drones for years, and in some cases, have already begun using them in limited pilot programs.